scipion-em/docs/docs/user/denoising_mbSegmentation_pysegDirPicking/tomosegmemTV-pySeg-workflow.rst

 5. Directional picking (preseg, graphs, filaments and picking) - scipion-em-pyseg_

+6. Fit vesicles - scipion-em-xmipptomo_

-6. Remove duplicates (filter picked particles by distance) and filter by normal - scipion-em-tomo3d_
+7. Remove duplicates (filter picked particles by distance) and filter by normal - scipion-em-tomo3d_

-7. Extract particles - scipion-em-emantomo_
+8. Extract particles - scipion-em-emantomo_

-8. 2D classification - scipion-em-pyseg_

 9. Create 3d mask - scipion-em-xmipp_

+10. 2D classification - scipion-em-pyseg_

-Thus, 8 different plugins will be used in this tutorial, highlighting the power of Scipion in terms of interoperability.
+Thus, 9 different plugins will be used in this tutorial, highlighting the power of Scipion in terms of interoperability.
 Figure below shows and scheme of the main workflow steps proposed for this tutorials and the plugins used to carry them out.